Free Invoice OCR - Scan Invoices and Export to Excel

 You don't need a flatbed scanner.
 Your phone camera works well with the right app:

-- Use Scan to PDF to photograph the invoice with your phone
+- Use the Scan to PDF tool to photograph the invoice with your phone

 - The tool automatically crops, straightens, and enhances the image